qweri0p/nhentai-json/LOG.md

 i'm now convinced this isn't an issue since nhentai IS rate limiting me however it is not enough to cause a timeout so it should be 100% ok

+## Commit 370fc03

+turns out, rate limiting DOES make the script skip fixed it

+i've realized that this way of scraping is very easy to maintain in the script you just move the index variable up and the 0 in the while condition up to the last recorded gallery might even be able to automate it in github actions i should've started with this approach to begin with